ChenyuanLiu92/Deep-Learning/README.md

 # Deep-Learning

 ## Introduction
-· This project is for learning pytorch and fulfilling the homework.
+· This project is for learning pytorch and fulfilling the homework.<br>
-· All codes can run after requirements have been installed.
+· All codes can run after requirements have been installed.<br>
 · To be continued ...
 # Contributor
 David Liu.